slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Continuous effort -- not strength or intelligence -- is the key to unlocking our potential.' -- Winston Churchill*

-> *'You are what you repeatedly do, excellence, therefore, is not an action, but a habit' -- Will Durant*

 > *'52 approaches in a year is more than most men make in a lifetime.
 Consistency is everything.'*

 > *'Volume usually outpaces intensity.
 You can’t just put in a huge effort a few times.' -- Allen Tucker*